 North Carolina: Administrative Code for Ocean Hazard Areas establishes setback requirements based on annual erosion rates.
 One drawback - erosion rates are specific to each part of the coastline (creating projections is a complicated, time-consuming process).

 Maui County, HI: "50-year coastal setback" based on 50x the annual erosion rate.
 The County's Planning Department has proposed increasing the planning horizon for useful life of infrastructure from 50 to 70 years, thereby adding an additional buffer to sea rise.

 Virginia Shoreline Resiliency Fund: Revolving loan program for shoreline protection.
 Although not yet funded, the program may one day be a useful tool in financing rolling easements.

-- Rolling easements can help to ensure that the migration of a natural shoreline will continue without impediment in face of sea level rise
+- Rolling easements can help to ensure that the migration of a natural shoreline will continue without impediment in face of SLR

-- Rolling easements have the potential to reduce administrative complexities, as they would automatically account for shoreline erosion & sea level rise
+- Rolling easements have the potential to reduce administrative complexities, as they would automatically account for shoreline erosion & SLR

 - Takings liability